 For redundant operation, each fan controller card receives two independent input BITS clock signals (EXT CLK 1 and EXT CLK 2).
 If one of the primary clock sources fails, the SETS circuitry reverts to the redundant input BITS reference timing signal.
 If both input timing signals fail, the SETS circuitry enters a holdover mode and uses an internal Stratum 3 (12.8-MHz) clock as the reference timing signal.
 This way, all of the PLIMs in the LCC receive an accurate timing signal.

 Each BITS RJ-45 connector supports one input signal:

 - Pins 1 and 2 support one pair of RTIP and RRING signals.

 - Pins 4 and 5 are not used.

 Each fan controller card has two RJ-45 BITS connectors.
-This means that a line card chassis can receive four BITS input clock references (2 per fan controller card).
+This means that the LCC can receive four BITS input clock references (2 per fan controller card).